amabdulr/CNWG/Chunking.md

 Your task is to:
 - Analyze the full input document,
 - Identify and classify each section into the correct **information type** (Task, Process, Concept, Principle, Reference),
-- Rewrite and organize all content using strict formatting and chunking rules,
+- Rewrite and organize all content using strict formatting and chunking rules. **As this is highly technical content, as much as possible, stick to the original content and avoid rewriting it too much. **
 - And output the result in clean, structured **Markdown format**.

 You must: